martinthomson/i-d-template/doc/SETUP.md

 Mac users might need to install [Homebrew](https://brew.sh) to get a version of [`make`](https://www.gnu.org/software/make/) that fully supports all of the template features.
-Apple ships an old version of GNU make which can fail in in mysterious ways.
+Apple ships an old version of GNU make with XCode which can fail in mysterious ways.
 Some effort has been made to avoid this bustage, so most features work fine, but no warranty is made if something breaks.